MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 **Authorization:** When granting access to a resource, we recommend that you always grant the least permissions needed.
 Using extra permissions when not needed gives attackers more opportunity to compromise the confidentiality, integrity, or the availability of your solution.

-***Reference implementation:*** The reference implementation grants the managed identity of App Service root access to SQL server because it uses Entity Framework Code First Migrations.
-It's not a best practice to give the App Service root access to the SQL server.
-It could create a race condition in a live, production environment.
-Unlike most environments, the reference implementation needs to create the database schema and populate data.
-We had to grant the App Service root access to do that.
-In your environment, we recommend only granting App Service read/write access to the SQL server.
+***Reference implementation:*** The reference implementation grants the managed identity of App Service elevated access to Azure SQL Database because the deployed code uses Entity Framework Code First Migrations to manage schema.
+We recommend granting your managed identities only the permissions level necessary to support your code's needs, such as just the ability to read/write data.

 **Accounting:** Accounting in cybersecurity refers to the process of tracking and logging actions within an environment.
 With managed identities in Azure, you can gain better visibility into which supported Azure resources are accessing other resources and set appropriate permissions for each resource or service.
 While connection strings with secrets stored in Azure Key Vault can provide secure access to a resource, they do not offer the same level of accounting visibility.
 As a result, it can be more challenging to govern and control access using only connection strings.
 Managed identities provide a secure and traceable way to control access to Azure resources.
 For more information, see: